Courier Management Software: Finding the Best Solution for Your Delivery Needs

 Here are five companies that help you reduce transportation costs, track vehicle maintenance, monitor and optimize routes, provide ETAs, capture POD, and more.

 Choosing the wrong courier management software for your courier business can be costly — not just because you could end up drastically overspending on a service full of features you don’t need, but you could also end up with a courier management system that doesn’t help you achieve your overall business goals.

-This is more likely than you might think because within the four main types of courier services (overnight, same day, standard, and international), there is a wide variety of needs between courier companies.
+This is more likely than you might think because courier companies have a wide variety of needs within the four main types of courier services (overnight, same day, standard, and international).
 These needs depend on several factors, such as the size of your fleet, what you’re delivering, and how you’re delivering it.
 Not every software solution was built for the same type of delivery business model.

 To help you find the best courier management software for your business, we’re going to talk about five different solutions and how they work towards providing the most common benefits of a good courier management system:

 - Reducing transportation costs with tools such as route optimization and preventative vehicle maintenance checks

 - Increasing customer service with route monitoring, estimated-time-of-arrival (ETA) notifications, and signature capture as proof of delivery (POD)